linnarsson-lab/auto-annotation/Attribute/Patterning/@p2AL.md

 -Wnt8b -Rspo2 to distinguish it from prethalamus and posterior Pallium

--Dlx5 to sithiguish from Midbrain/Hindbrain boundary
+-Dlx5 to distiguish from Midbrain/Hindbrain boundary

+-Nkx2-9 to distinguish from hinbrain/spinal coord floor plate

+-Trh to distingquish from MHB